Karmanetic/Advtools/README.md

 Non-bolded entries are still recommended, but to a lesser degree than bolded entries.
 (i.e: Bold is what you want as a beginner)

+Anything that isn't made by a specifically named company or a single developer is labeled as the "(resource name) Team" unless specified otherwise on their home page.

 | Status | Name | Description |
 | --- | --- | --- |
 | (icon) | *Page name* | *What is this?* |